xuan13hao/VAT/src/README.md

 | `sam`  | Sequence Alignment/Map format.            |
 | `paf`  | Pairwise Alignment Format for long reads. |

-Use `--outfmt` to specify the desired output format.
+Use `-f` to specify the desired output format.

 <!-- ---